However after last week`s experiment, seems that, .Net Service Bus hasn`t implement such functionality yet.

 Step one, create a .net service bus java project

-to set up a java project first.
+Please refer to my prevous article to set up a java project first.

 .Net service bus maven project set up with JavaSDK